Advanced technology for cancer treatment

 Every cancer surgery is different, depending on the size and the location of the tumor.
 In most cases, the goal of surgery is to remove as much of the cancerous tissue as possible.
 Your surgery may be performed as either an inpatient or an outpatient procedure.
 At Asante we work in collaboration with general surgeons who specialize in many different types of cancer-based surgeries.

-Chemotherapy may be provided in the hospital, at home, or at one of our outpatient infusion centers in Medford or Grants Pass.
+Chemotherapy may be provided in the hospital, at home or at one of our outpatient infusion centers in Medford and Grants Pass.
 You’ll receive treatment from registered nurses who are specially trained and certified in oncology.
 The nurse monitors your treatment closely and educates you and your family about what to expect during and after chemotherapy.

-In Medford patients receive outpatient chemotherapy treatments in the Dubs cancer building on the Asante Rogue Regional Medical Center campus.
+In Medford patients receive outpatient chemotherapy treatments at Asante Rogue Regional Medical Center.
 Grants Pass patients receive treatments at Spears Cancer Center on the Asante Three Rivers Medical Center campus.
 Find a location

-If you have questions about chemotherapy, our pharmacists and nurses are available to help day or night, 365 days a year.
+If you have questions about chemotherapy, our pharmacists and nurses are available to help.
 Please feel free to contact us at the following numbers:

 Infusion Services—Asante Rogue Regional Medical Center